Last Updated on

 The children do not live with their dad.
 They only see him during specific times that include weekends or holidays.

-Importance Of Dad: The impact that a good father has on his child
+Importance Of Father: The impact that a good Dad has on his child

 It takes more than conceiving a child and becoming obligated to care for him to be a good father.